What is Creative Nonfiction?

 What we’re most interested in, though, at this journal, is creative nonfiction that has an element of research in it.
 We believe that should actually cover many varieties of creative nonfiction.
 A very personal essay can use research to recreate scenes or verify facts.
 An essay on the treatment of chronic pain might, in fact, be very personal.
 Research includes observation, interview, immersion, as well as reading.
 Take a look at our Submission Guidelines for further discussion.

-We’ll be posting more here soon, including some helpful resources and interesting links.
-Meanwhile, keep an eye on our blog and news pages for other thoughts on the state of the genre, guest posts, and reflections on craft.
+Keep an eye on our blog and news pages for other thoughts on the state of the genre, guest posts, and reflections on craft.